msullivan/rmc-compiler/README.md

 find dependencies, as discussed below in the dependencies list.

 The dependencies are:
- * LLVM and clang 3.5 - 3.7.
+ * LLVM and clang 3.5 - 3.8.
 A path to a clang build/install
    directory can be provided to `./configure` with `--llvm-location=[path]`.
-If there is an llvm dev environment visible on the system (for example, Ubuntu's llvm-3.5-dev package), configure will find it automatically.
+If there is an llvm dev environment visible on the system (for example, Ubuntu's llvm-3.8-dev package), configure will hopefully find it automatically.
+   LLVM installs usually live in /usr/lib/llvm-3.X/ or /usr/local/lib/llvm-3.X/.

    The binary clang+llvm OS X packages available from the LLVM website don't work for this, unfortunately, because of linking/loading